 As you can see from the previous example, this is usually not possible by picking lower odds.

 That’s why I suggest you don’t start with any less than £200.
 There’s very little point.

 Anyway, it’s incredibly easy to get your hands on £200 even if that means borrowing from a family member.
 You may even get them started with matched betting!

 You might be wondering why £200 and not £400? £200 is a very round number.

 After doing some research into how much money people started matched betting with, how profitable their first few offers are and how quickly they complete their first few offers, we’ve come to the conclusion that £200 is the lower end of what people should begin matched betting with.

 Any less and we think you’ll struggle to extract 80% out of larger free bets.
 However, as we’ll come onto in the next section, the more the better.

 Don’t stop there

-Matched betting is hands down the most profitable way to make money online, so we suggest you give it everything you’ve got when you get started.
+Matched betting is hands down the most profitable way to make money online, so I suggest you give it everything you’ve got when you get started.
 You won’t regret it!